splunk/public-o11y-docs/gdi/openstack/openstack.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the OpenStack monitor type using the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the OpenStack monitor type using the Smart Agent receiver.

 Use this monitor to gather metrics from OpenStack instances using the OpenStack Python plugin.